What is wildlife crime?

 Other crimes involving animals

-Incidents involving dogs, either a dog that's out of control in a public place, a breed of dog that's been banned or dog fighting, must be reported to us, either online or bycalling 101.
+Incidents involving dogs, either a dog that's out of control in a public place, a breed of dog that's been banned or dog fighting, must be reported to us online.
 If you're deaf or hard of hearing, use our textphone service on 18001 101.